early firearms: artillery

 These first 'cannons' were very primitive.
 They merely consisted of large iron buckets with a hole in the bottom.

-Some 2 pounds of gunpowder and a dozen small stones were placed in the bucket and a lighted fuse was put through the hole.
+Some 2 lb of gunpowder and a dozen small stones were placed in the bucket and a lighted fuse was put through the hole.
 The stones shot into the air with a colossal noise, but it was the noise that was the most terrifying part of it, for it was almost impossible to aim the projectiles.
 The cannons were nearly as dangerous to those firing them as to the enemy.
 Their effect was greatest on the minds of the enemy.
 The various bows in use were still the most accurate weapons.

 The cannon were cumbersome and dangerous but the days of the bow were numbered.